 Sci-fi (science fiction) novels usually revolve around stories concerning outer space, technology, and science.
 Sci-fi novels will have a vocabulary that touches these topics to some extent.
 The stories are based on natural science, just not actual events.
 So you are likely to acquaint yourself with science and tech-related terminologies.
 One of such books is “The Martian” by Andy Weir.
 The book was so good they made a movie out of it.
 The story is that of an astronaut who is stuck on Mars.
 The world thinks he is dead, so he must find his way home.
 Since the main character is alone, there’s very little dialogue, but the book makes up for that in many facts and words you can learn about outer space, mars, and space travel.

 “Who-dun-it?”
 Mystery novels are about finding who has committed a crime.
 They are slow-paced, allowing you to follow the story’s development and try to figure out who the culprit is (the guilty one).
 Such novels teach you to catch liars based on how they talk and act.
 That life skill could come in handy one day.
 A good mystery novel to explore is Agatha Christie’s “Evil under the Sun.”
-It is an older novel that you will find words seldom used in today’s vocabulary.
+It is an older novel in that you will find words seldom used in today’s vocabulary.
 The story follows Hercule Poirot’s investigation of the death of a woman on holiday.
 If you want to learn fancy, high-sounding words, you should read this book.

 Non-fiction novels are based on real-life events, I.e., things that happened.
 Finding the story that is right for you depends on, well, YOU!
 You can learn whatever you want, depending on the topic you are drawn to.
 If you are unsure where to start, try David McCullough’s “The Wright Brothers.”
 The novel tells the story of two brothers who built the first-ever airplane.
 This book is a great resource to learn new words that describe people and things.
 It may be a bit difficult to follow for beginners but if you feel up to the challenge, then go for it.

 Romance, fiction, or fantasy; what is your pick?
 There is so much to learn in books, grammar, and vocabulary to catch a lie.
 Plus, a good novel is entertaining and can be an excellent way to whine time.
-There are categories of books that we have not mentioned in this article, so feel free to explore.
+There are categories of books that we have not mentioned in this article, so feel free to explore them.
 Maneuvering your way around the world of books and mastering the English language by yourself may be challenging.
 You may want to opt for an English teacher.
 Book us at italki for lessons today.